-We are a member of the World Association of Nuclear Operators ("WANO") and, like other members of these organizations, we submit both of our nuclear power plants to periodic peer review.
-These reviews are carried out regularly by international teams of experts from various professional organizations.
+ČEZ, is a member of the World Association of Nuclear Operators ("WANO") and, like other members of these organizations, nuclear power plants are reviewed.
+These peer reviews are carried out regularly by international teams of experts from various professional organizations.

 In January 2009, a follow-up mission on the 2007 WANO Peer Review took place at the Dukovany nuclear power plant.
 The mission confirmed that the power plant was well operated and declared that all of the recommendations of the WANO Peer Review were implemented or were in the advanced stages of implementation.
-The last WANO Peer Review at the Dukovany nuclear power plant took place in September 2012.
+The next WANO Peer Review at the Dukovany nuclear power plant took place in September

+2012.
 International requirements and standards (performance targets and WANO criteria) and world's best practice in several areas were compared to the actual everyday operations of the power plant.
-High safety standards and compliance with the applicable laws were valued in all areas.
-The mission identified several areas for improvement (e.g. operations and technical support) and highlighted several areas where the power plant can serve as a good example for others.
-The plant's senior management is preparing and implementing a set of remedial actions covering all areas for improvement.
+High safety standards were valued in all areas.
+The mission identified several areas for improvement (e.g. operations and technical support) and highlighted several areas where the power plant can serve as a good practice for others.
+The plant's senior management has prepared a set of corrective measures covering all areas for improvement, which is being implemented now.
+In October 2014, a follow-up mission on the 2012 WANO Peer Review took place at the Dukovany nuclear power plant with five areas evaluated as "satisfactorily solved" and 14 areas with "satisfactory progress" achieved.

 In 2006, a follow-up mission of the 2004 WANO Peer Review took place at the Temelin nuclear power plant.
 The mission confirmed that the power plant was well operated and declared that all of the recommendations of the WANO Peer Review were implemented or were in the advanced stages of implementation.
 Some additional proposals were suggested.
-The last WANO Peer Review was held at the end of November 2011.
+The next WANO Peer Review was held at the end of November 2011.
 The review team identified several areas for improvement as well as several good practices for sharing among nuclear power plants engaged in WANO.
-A set of remedial actions focused mainly on improving the control process has been prepared and implemented.
-It will be reviewed in the course of a follow-up mission that will take place during 2013.
+A set of corrective measures focused mainly on improving the control process has been prepared and implemented.
+A Follow-Up WANO Peer Review was conducted at the Temelin Nuclear Power Plant in February 2013, examining the implementation of recommendations in the areas for improvement identified during the 2011 WANO Peer Review.
+The review stated positive development in the implementation of defined areas and the need to keep implementing related measures.
+In November 2015, the first WANO Peer Review under new Performance and Objective Criteria took place in the Temelin nuclear power plant.
+The mission concluded that the power plant is properly operated and is in a good condition.
+The mission identified fifteen areas to be improved and mentioned three areas in which the power plant can serve as a good practice example for others.